NullVoxPopuli/ember-resources/README.md

 This largely eliminates the need to start concurrency tasks from the constructor, modifiers, getters, etc.

-A concurrency task accessed via `useTask` is only "ran" when accessed, and automatically updates when it needs to.
+A concurrency task accessed via `useTask` is only invoked when accessed, and automatically updates when it needs to.

 ```ts